jessegeens/groupvault-demo/README.md

 The code is written in JavaScript, running on the node engine.
 There are two server components and one client component.
 The [group server](src/groupserver.js) manages the files and keeps track of which users belong to which group.
 This server serves a macaroon (= access token, but only valid for a specific user and group), with a dependency that the user should be logged in at his authentication server.
 The [client](client.js) fetches the macaroon from the group server, and then fetches the *discharge macaroon* from the users [authentication server](src/server.js).

-The caveat key is encrypted with the authentications public RSA key.
+The caveat key is encrypted with the authentication server's public RSA key.

 ## Installation and running